jaspector

 Monday-Friday, 7:30 AM to 4:00 PM

-Typical inspection sequence: County permit-type sequence: county materials commonly reference footing/foundation and other concealed-work inspections, followed by rough trade inspections, then final inspection before use or occupancy
+Typical sequence: County permit-type sequence: county materials commonly reference footing/foundation and other concealed-work inspections, followed by rough trade inspections, then final inspection before use or occupancy

-Do I need a building permit in Bethesda, MD?
+01 Do I need a building permit in Bethesda, MD?

 County permit triggers apply in Bethesda because Bethesda does not run a separate municipal building department.

-How much does a building permit cost in Bethesda, MD?
+02 How much does a building permit cost in Bethesda, MD?

+Building permit fees in Bethesda, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Varies by permit type under the County fee schedule.
 Fees are calculated as: Same County mixed schedule used for unincorporated areas: many permits are square-foot, disturbed-area, linear-foot, fixture, device, or estimated-project-cost based..
 Plan check fee: Same County fee schedule and review-fee structure applies.

-How do I apply for a building permit in Bethesda, MD?
+03 How do I apply for a building permit in Bethesda, MD?

-1. Verify the property is in unincorporated Bethesda and determine whether county permitting, planning, or any urban-district, historic, or HOA approvals also apply.
+To apply for a building permit in Bethesda, MD, follow these steps: 1.
+Verify the property is in unincorporated Bethesda and determine whether county permitting, planning, or any urban-district, historic, or HOA approvals also apply.
 2. Create a DPS eServices account and submit the permit application through Apply and ePay.
 3. Upload plans through ePlans when required.
 4. Complete zoning and any other applicable reviews.
 5. Pay fees and receive the permit electronically.
 6. Post the permit and approved plans on site.
 7. Schedule and pass required county inspections.

-How long does it take to get a building permit in Bethesda, MD?
+04 How long does it take to get a building permit in Bethesda, MD?

-What work is exempt from building permits in Bethesda, MD?
+05 What work is exempt from building permits in Bethesda, MD?

-How do I schedule a building inspection in Bethesda, MD?
+06 How do I schedule a building inspection in Bethesda, MD?

-Inspections can be scheduled via: DPS eServices inspection requests, MC311 / 240-777-0311.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Bethesda, MD via: DPS eServices inspection requests, MC311 / 240-777-0311.
 At least 24 hours notice is required for start of work and certain inspections.

-Other cities in Montgomery County
+Other jurisdictions in Montgomery County.

-View all Montgomery County jurisdictions →
+All Montgomery County jurisdictions →